Guide to Dashboard Warning Lights

 Tyre Pressure Monitoring System

-If there is a drop in the air pressure in your tyre, it can have an impact on your driving ability, and you may lose control of the car.
+If there's a drop in the air pressure in your tyre, it can have an impact on your driving ability and you may lose control of the car.
 The warning light will alert you when a tyre needs attention.
-If it is an obvious puncture you will need to change the tyre.
+If it's an obvious puncture, you'll need to change the tyre.
 Don’t attempt to drive with a puncture as this is dangerous and it will damage your wheel beyond repair.

 Power Steering Warning